petersmythe/invapi-dual-auth/README.md

 ## Program the business logic in main.js

+For the next 4 steps we will be editing the `main.js` file, to show you just how easy it is to use JavaScript to add custom functionality to your credit cards.

 ### Key & value

 We want to modify the `beforeTransaction` function to first build up a unique key for this transaction (and the following one) so that they can be paired together.
 While the transaction time **will** differ, the currencyCode, transaction amount, merchant category code and name will be constant and can be concatenated to form the unique key.